Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

   __WARNING__: If an admin uses SCSD to update the SSHConsoleKey value outside of ConMan, it will disrupt the ConMan connection to the console and collection of console logs.
   Refer to "About the ConMan Containerized Service" in the _HPE Cray EX System Administration Guide 1.4 S-8001_.

-7. To restore passwordless SSH connections to the liquid-cooled Chassis BMCs that have had a StateFulReset action, follow the steps below for each Chassis BMC that was reset:
+7. To restore passwordless SSH connections to the liquid-cooled Chassis BMCs that have had a StatefulReset action, follow the steps below for each Chassis BMC that was reset:

     1. Save the public SSH key for the root user.